Laying Flag Paving Slabs

 - You can use the same mortar bed composition.
 However, for light use patios, a screed bed of a sharp sand and cement mix (a ratio of 6:1 is more than adequate) is a simpler alternative.

-- Manufactured paving can also be pointed with a wet mortar mix.
+- Concrete paving slabs can also be pointed with a wet mortar mix.
 Again, be extremely careful not to leave any on the surface of the flag, as this will be almost impossible to remove when set.

 - For pointing, you can either use a dry mix of sharp sand and cement brushed into the joints or a specifically designed jointing compound.